AmadlaOrg/dryrun/README.md

 Dryrun is a Python-based command-line tool designed to automate the process of testing changes to configuration files.
 It allows you to backup existing configurations, apply new configurations, and revert to the old configurations automatically after a specified duration or upon command.

 This tool is particularly useful for scenarios where you need to test changes that may cause a loss of connectivity or have other significant effects, as it allows you to revert to a previous state automatically.

+> Ok Ok!!
+It is not exactly a dry run, but it is close enough!
+Unless something catastrophic happens (no more network connect plus cron job breaks), you will be able to revert to the old configurations.

 ## Features